CaioDiogenes/MiTBot/README.md

 After this you can change the source code, make your changes and testing with everything thta you wanna.

-Note: Remebmer to put the "BoT Token" to have access and can do anything.
+Note: remember to put "Token" to have access.